 The programme is offered in the English Language and applicants should have been librarians for not less than 5 years and actively involved in library professional practice.

-The second Convening, due in the Seychelles from 19th to 24th February 2017, and the online learning afterwards will give the Innovators a further chance to network and share ideas.
-The emphasis will be on how public libraries relate to the development agenda (National Development Plan, UN Agenda 2030 and AU Agenda 2063) and how they can best support the implementation of the Sustainable Development Goals.
+The second Convening, took place in the Seychelles from 19th to 24th February 2017, and the online learning afterwards is giving the Innovators a further chance to network and share ideas.
+The emphasis is on how public libraries relate to the development agenda (National Development Plan, UN Agenda 2030 and AU Agenda 2063) and how they can best support the implementation of the Sustainable Development Goals.